FinancialCoder5/Neural_Network-Credit_card_fruad-_dectection/README.md

 Coolum’s in the data set have Time(time of transaction) , V1-V28 (Classified feature’s containing IP and credit card Info), Amount(Amount of the transaction), Class (0 – Safe Transaction , 1- fraudulent Transaction ).

+Mode of Metric will be Confusion Matrix and not the Accuracy of the model

+Along with the Ann model we have used over sampling and under sampling Technique (SMOTE).